jmsv/l293d/README.md

    If, `spin_clockwise` and `spin_anticlockwise` spin the motor the wrong way, swap the two motor connections to the L293D chip, as explained in [Hardware Setup: Adding a motor](#adding-a-motor).

+4. ### Cleanup

-4. ### I recommend that at the end of your script, you include the line: `l293d.cleanup()`, to cleanup the GPIO pins being used by the L293D library.
+   I recommend that at the end of your script, you include the line: `l293d.cleanup()`, to cleanup the GPIO pins being used by the l293d library.
 This avoids damage to the GPIO pins; see [here](http://raspi.tv/2013/rpi-gpio-basics-3-how-to-exit-gpio-programs-cleanly-avoid-warnings-and-protect-your-pi).

-   I also recommend that you set up '`try` `catch`' to cleanup if any exceptions are encountered during use of this library.
+   I also recommend that you set up '`try` `catch`' around motor calls to cleanup if any exceptions are encountered during use of this library.

 ## Test Mode